 Why the 3 Rs?

 Consumer product companies are always selling us a new bill of goods.
 The latest is that we can shop our way to a healthier planet.
 Over the years, they've also told us that cool cars would make us free and diet soda would make us popular.
 But there are some things money — and advertising — can't buy, and a clean environment is one of them.
 The hard fact is that global warming, deforestation, and other earthly ills cannot be solved by switching brands.

 It takes resources to manufacture and transport all products, even those made from recycled content.
 At the very least, energy is spent.
 And spending resources leaves the world poorer, not better off.
-So do what you will if you are itching for something new - there are no environmental police here - but don't kid yourself.
+So do what you will if you are itching for something new?
 Buying nothing is better for the earth than buying green.

 There are exceptions, of course.
 If your current car or appliance is a terrible energy waster, you may save resources in the long term by replacing it with an energy-efficient model.
 And it's better for your own health and your family's to replace products that could leach toxins, such as PVC baby toys.